cyberstudentsacademy/Advent-of-CTF/README.md

 # CyberStudents’ Advent of CTF Write-Ups

-Advent of CTF is a yearly CTF competition organized by CyberStudents, an online organization and community focused on cybersecurity education.
+Advent of CTF is an annual CTF competition organized by CyberStudents, an online organization and community focused on cybersecurity education.
 Each competition features beginner-oriented challenges that are released daily in December leading up to Christmas.
 Advent of CTF premiered in 2024 and is expected to continue annually with new challenges for the foreseeable future.